ska-telescope/ansible-playbooks/README.md

 ### Deploy the SKA MVP Prototype Integration (Skampi) on Minikube

-In order to install and run Minikube, as well as deploy the `SKAmpi` project on it, simply run
+In order to install and run Minikube, as well as deploy the **SKA MPI** project on it, simply run
 ```
 make skampi
 ```